- S -

 Picture at right: Box with the company logo resembling the NATO's rose

-(see also the categories POCKET, WRIST, NAUTICAL and SURVEY
+of winds (see also the categories POCKET, WRIST, NAUTICAL and SURVEY

 COMPASSES)